 With mortgage rates currently down, many people are trying to get out from under their high interest rates.
 Homeowners are always looking for ways to reduce their monthly payment.
 Many lenders these days make it fairly easy to refinance your current mortgage.
 Homeowners with FHA loans have an even bigger advantage when it comes to refinancing with the available FHA Streamline option.
 Here are a few things to consider when you are thinking about refinancing your existing mortgage.

 - The top thing to consider is, will there be a net-tangible benefit from refinancing your current home?

 - Will you be able to drop your mortgage insurance at the same time of the refinance?

-- What is your main reason for wanting to refinance your mortgage?
+- What is your main reason for looking at mortgage refinance?
 Lower payment?
 Make home improvements etc?

-What Type Of Refinance Option Is Best For You?
+What Type Of Mortgage Refinance Is Best For You?

 - FHA Streamline Refinance

 - VA Streamline Refinance

 - HARP Program

 - Interest-Only Home Mortgage Refinance Loan